 Wreck Dive, Cirkewwa, Malta

 The MV Rozi was a tugboat originally called Rossmore.
-She was built in Bristol in 1958 by Charles Hill & Sons.
+She was built in Bristol, England in 1958 by Charles Hill & Sons.
 She was later re-named Rossgarth after she was sold to a different company; Rea Towing in 1969.
 The Mifsud Brothers Ltd then bought the tug (still named Rossgarth at this time) in 1972.
-She worked for the Malta Ship Towage Ltd when she left Liverpool and started her occupation in Malta.

-The tugboat was placed just off Cirkewwa in September 1992 for Captain Morgan’s Underwater Safari Tours.
+She was sold to Tug Malta in 1981 and then renamed her to "ROZI" and then sold to Captain Morgan Cruises who scuttled her as an artificial reef off of Cirkewwa in 1992 as an attraction for the tourist submarine.
 However, these tours no longer exist today which left the site open to become one of the most popular dive sites here in Malta.
-Attracting an abundance of marine life.
+Attracting an abundance of marine life and incredible photo opportunities.

 The Rudder, obviously, is at the stern of the wreck and is one of the places that you can find nudibranchs out on the wreck.
+The scorpion fish have also made this area their home where you can find 3 or 4 trying to camouflage to the wreck.
 This is a very photogenic part of the wreck and if you have a good buddy who likes posing for pictures, this is one spot to grab a few nice photographs.

 You must be certified to dive to a depth of 30 meters to dive this site.
-We would also recommend Nitrox Diver.
+We would also recommend being a Nitrox Diver.